global-asp/asp-source/en/0011_father-and-son.md

 ##
 One day the man said to his
-son, “Let's go for a walk.”
+son, "Let's go for a walk."

 ##
 On the way, they saw a very